DrewWing/EDrewcatedGuesser/docs/Conventions.md

 ### Layout

 #### Header
-All python files should start with the following:
+All python files should use the UTF-8 encoding and start with the following:
 ```python
 #
 # -*- coding: utf-8 -*-